jrsousa2/Python/README.md

 - Codes for video download will only work if the video doesn't requires credentials.
 The command line works always (install module yt-dlp).
 - Creation of stand-alone/static executables from Python codes.
 - Installed, configured and debugged PySpark on Windows, with Python 3.11.8, Java 11.0 and Hadoop 3.3.5.
 This will allow me to achieve the below task (free Azure account is constrained).
-- Fitting models such as Logistics Regression using PySpark ML for parameter and goodness-of-fit optimization ***.
+- Fitting models such as Logistics Regression using PySpark ML for parameter and goodness-of-fit optimization (results below).
 - Fitting ML time series models to stocks, though it's not much use if the market is not stable (in consideration).
 - Web scraping of tables on Wikipedia using BeautifulSoup.
 - Automatic creation of formatted PPT slides with data scraped from Wikipedia.
 [Brazilian actresses**](https://drive.google.com/file/d/1l_Zxaq1p-71HO2b6AdjMkAQa74wRyHxH/view?usp=sharing)